External contributors: Terms & conditions for freelancers, bloggers and contributors of user-generated content

 One matter in the Company's Code of Conduct that requires immediate action is that you must tell us about any potential conflict of interest, whether actual or potential, as well as anything which could possibly be perceived as such.
 You should raise any issue, preferably in writing by email to the person with whom you have contact in the Company.

 It is also a term of acceptance of your Material that you agree to comply with the Data Protection Act 1998.
-The PCC has issued a note about how this relates to journalistic activities.

 If you have any query on these points, or uncertainty about any aspect of conduct or the Material you are submitting, you should raise it with the person with whom you have contact in the Company.